30 Things You Shouldn't Do When the Weather Gets Colder

 "The amount of water you drink is directly coordinated to helping your body function at its best, and this is especially true for helping weight loss.
 When your body becomes dehydrated, it slows down your metabolism, and dehydration can lead to many injuries," says Dr. Allen Conrad, BS, DC, CSCS, owner of Montgomery County Chiropractic Center.
 "When it gets cold outside, keep drinking plenty of water to help prevent injuries and weight gain."

-The Remedy Rx: "Keeping the body fully hydrated is essential for normal organ function, and your body needs water through the foods that you eat, as well as through eight glasses of water per day. "
+The Rx: "Keeping the body fully hydrated is essential for normal organ function, and your body needs water through the foods that you eat, as well as through eight glasses of water per day. "

 Stop Going Outside